 Indolift Introduces Advanced Anti-Slip Webbing Slings For Industrial Applications

-(MENAFN- ForPressRelease) Kolkata, India, May 04, 2026- Indolift, a manufacturer and supplier of material handling and industrial lifting solutions, has introduced a new range of advanced anti-slip webbing slings designed for demanding industrial lifting applications where load stability, controlled handling, and operational safety are critical considerations.
+Kolkata, India - May 04, 2026- Indolift, a manufacturer and supplier of material handling and industrial lifting solutions, has introduced a new range of advanced anti-slip webbing slings designed for demanding industrial lifting applications where load stability, controlled handling, and operational safety are critical considerations.
 The newly introduced slings have been developed to address practical challenges faced across sectors such as infrastructure, steel processing, logistics, construction, manufacturing, warehousing, heavy engineering, and project cargo handling.

 Indolift stated that the new anti-slip webbing sling range has been engineered specifically to improve frictional hold during lifting operations while maintaining durability and load-bearing performance under challenging working conditions.
 The new sling range aims to reduce these risks by integrating specialized anti-slip surface characteristics within the sling structure.